 - Background check required?
 Yes.
-In all private sales, the seller must contact the Department of State Police to check the validity of the Firearms Owner Identification Card (FOID card).
+In all private sales, the seller must contact the Illinois State Police to check the validity of the Firearms Owner Identification Card (FOID card).

 - Permit required to purchase?
 Yes.
 A FOID card is required.

 - Transport Your Firearm Legally (Pamphlet) – PDF